bit-soul/brc-soul/README.md

 ## Note
-* DID number is allocated at the first time people use "attr" operation of the brc-soul protocol validly, it is start from one, zero used as reserved number.
+* DID number is allocated at the first time people use "did" operation of the brc-soul protocol validly, it is start from one, zero used as reserved number.
 * The inscription is only valid to its creator, Once effective, the transferability of inscriptions does not correlate with the inscribed information.
 * The sign must be from the creator, to avoid others' poison.
-* "seq" is not needed continuously but must be increased, to avoid replay attack.
+* "opid" should be identity in the same address, to avoid replay attack, timestamp seconds from 1970-01-01 00:00:00 UTC can be used.
+* SBT related opration "mint", "burn", "cancel" are no "opid" field, because the "caid"+"vcid" can distinct them, and we define the burn token can not be remint
 * "attr" field can be extended by the application itself, but there should be some standard fields.
 * "caid" is the CA did of CA, so CA should create their DID first before issue VC.
 * "vcid" must not be duplicated in the same CA did, but different CA can have the same vcid.